Josefinekihlstrom/LauraDay/README.md

 a regular is logged in and wants to add a comment on a post.
 - Make it possible to upload images to blog posts.
 Simply just to make the blog posts a bit more fun to read.
+- Make it possible for users to delete their own comments.
+Right now it's only managable for the superusers to do that.
+An alternative in the future is to make it possible for only logged-in users to comment on blog posts, and in this way enable the logged-in user to also delete their comments.
+At the moment, however, I prefer that everyone should be able to add a comment to a blog post.

 ## Information Architecture
 ### The Database